cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/risk-of-indirection.md

 ### Bank deposits

 Imagine you take 100€ to your bank and deposit them in your bank account.
-It took me quite some time to understand that the corresponding picture is not the one with the safe-deposit box, but the one with the Degiro standard account type:
+It took me quite some time to understand that the corresponding picture is not the one with the safe-deposit box, but the one with the DeGiro standard account type:

 <img src="/img/2020-05-23-risk-of-indirection/deposit-account.jpg" alt="deposit account" width="800">